Basrah Museum

 The Basrah Museum (متحف البصرة) is a museum in the Iraqi city of Basra, housed in a former palace of Saddam Hussein.
 Its collection is related to Mesopotamian, Babylonian, Persian civilisations, as well as the history of the city itself.
 Basrah Museum opened its doors to the public in March 2019.
 The Director of the Basrah Antiquities & Heritage is Qahtan Al Abeed, who has managed the project from the start with the cooperation of the State Board of Antiquities & Heritage and the Ministry of Culture and with support from the UK Friends of Basrah Museum.

 History

 The museum was closed in 1991, when it was among nine museums looted by mobs opposed to Saddam Hussein at the close of the first Gulf War.

+After the 2003 allied invasion of Iraq, the palace grounds were occupied by the British Army.
+In 2008, the Iraqi Army and National Police (now Federal police), along the United States Army took over the area and used it as a base of operations.
+During 2008, Iraqi and U.S. forces executed numerous combat operations from this base to defeat the Mahdi Army and restore peace and order to Basra.